SIVF: GPU-Resident IVF Index for Streaming Vector Search: SIVF: Streaming IVF Indexing for GPUs

-Algorithm~\ref{alg:sivf_search} describes the warp-cooperative search procedure of SIVF.
-We launch one CUDA block per query with 32 threads, so each query is processed by a single warp.
-At the beginning of the kernel, the warp cooperatively stages the query vector into shared memory to avoid redundant global loads during list traversal.
-For each query, we probe $nprobe$ coarse lists returned by the quantizer.
-For a probed list, the warp traverses its slab chain starting from the list head pointer.
-At each slab, thread $t_j$ corresponds to slot $j$ and consults the slab validity bitmap.
-If the $j$-th bit is set, the thread loads the vector payload from the slab data region, computes the squared $L_2$ distance to the shared query, retrieves the corresponding user identifier from the slab identifier buffer, and updates its local top-$k$ candidates.
-Traversal proceeds by following the \texttt{next\_slab\_idx} pointer recorded in the slab metadata.
-To ensure termination under unexpected corruption, we additionally bound the traversal length and break on self-loops.
+SIVF stores each inverted list as a linked chain of fixed-capacity slabs, which replaces contiguous scans with traversal via \texttt{next}.
+To retain high GPU throughput, we use a warp-cooperative search kernel that matches slab capacity to the warp width ($C=32$).
+The kernel launches one warp per query.
+The warp first stages the query vector into shared memory, then probes $nprobe$ coarse lists returned by the quantizer.
+For each probed list $\ell$, the warp traverses the slab chain starting from $s=H[\ell]$.
+At each slab $s$, lane $j$ consults \texttt{slab\_meta[$s$].validity\_bitmap} and evaluates slot $j$ only if the corresponding bit is set.
+If set, the lane loads the payload from \texttt{slab data[$s$][$j$]}, retrieves the label from \texttt{slab\_ids[$s$][$j$]}, computes the distance to the shared query, and updates a small per-lane top-$k$ structure kept in registers.
+After traversal, lanes write their local top-$k$ candidates to shared memory and one lane merges them into the final top-$k$ result for the query.
+To ensure termination under unexpected corruption, traversal is bounded and the kernel breaks on self-loops.